 Posted By Ashley Strahm on Jun 19, 2019

-There are an incredible amount of natural spaces that are just ready to be explored and that offer a lens into Durham's delightful delicacies, straight from the root or vine.
+There are an incredible amount of natural spaces that are just ready to be explored.
+They offer a lens into Durham's delicacies, from root to market to table.

 Durham fresh.
 Durham local.

 Tour farms to see how local crops are grown, see how those fresh ingredients are brewed into one-of-a-kind beers, and enjoy a meal made from local ingredients.
-The following places all offer something special for budding or seasoned agritourists.
+Durham's agricultural destinations offer something special for budding or seasoned agritourists.

 This is what agritourism is: a way to let visitors tour and engage with agriculturally focused sites and activities.

-Durham’s commitment to local businesses is evident at breweries and restaurants like Fullsteam Brewery, Piedmont, Local 22, Bull City Burger and Brewery, Foster’s Market, and Watts Grocery, all of which are intentional about sourcing ingredients intentionally in brews and plates.
-There are many, many more, offering seasonal delights whenever possible, and composting leftovers to fuel the next round of delicious eats.
+Durham’s commitment to local businesses is evident at breweries and restaurants like Fullsteam Brewery, Plum Southern Kitchen and Bar, Local 22, Bull City Burger and Brewery, and Foster’s Market, all of which are intentional about sourcing ingredients intentionally in brews and plates.
+There are many more, offering seasonal delights whenever possible, and composting leftovers to fuel the next round of delicious eats.

-You needn’t eat your way through all of your adventures — The Sarah P. Duke Gardens is a sight to soothe the visionary palate.
-Peruse the 55-acre garden with 200+ diverse plant varieties on over five miles of walkways and paths.
-Take in seasonal plantings, fruits, and vegetables in the Charlotte Brody Discovery Garden white exploring.
+You don't need to eat your way through all of your adventures (but no shame if you do).
+The Sarah P. Duke Gardens is a sight for your visionary palate.
+Peruse the 55-acre garden with 200+ diverse plant varieties on more than five miles of walkways and paths.
+Take in seasonal plantings, fruits, and vegetables in the Charlotte Brody Discovery Garden.
 Visit one of the finest garden centers in the area, Witherspoon Rose Culture, which has more than 2,000 varieties of roses.
-For Garden’s Sake is also a place to enjoy lake views (and mimosas!) while gathering agricultural resources of your own.

-Register for a two-hour tour on Bee Downtown’s website.
+Companies and groups can register for a two-hour tour on Bee Downtown’s website.
 You’ll get to visit the apiaries at the American Tobacco Campus, the Burt’s Bees observatory, and participate in a hands-on class.
-The $40 cost of attendance includes a jar of Bee Downtown honey.

 Breathe in the sweet Durham natural landscape

-Investigate groups trip as well — up to five people can go on a two-hour river trip in inflatable tandem kayaks to discover wildlife and examine river flora.
+Investigate group trips as well — up to five people can go on a two-hour river trip in inflatable tandem kayaks to discover wildlife and examine river flora.

 Learn more about green transportation alternatives